ephread/inkgd/docs/source/getting_started/configuration.rst

 =====================

 One of the divergences in API mentioned above relates to *static members*.
-The orignal C# implementation makes heavy use of static variables, but since GDScript don't support them, it uses a singleton node called :doc:`/classes/class_inkruntime` instead.
+The original C# implementation makes heavy use of static variables, but since GDScript doesn't support them, it uses a singleton node called :doc:`/classes/class_inkruntime` instead.
 This runtime node must be added to the scene tree before executing any of the methods of the GDScript API.